Wanous/Wanous/README.md

 > [!NOTE]
 >- I'm a passonate of computer sciences 💻 and a lover of mathematiques 📐
 >- 🌱 I’m currently learning computer sciences in an engineering school to be an software engineer
+>- I am always looking to learn more and share my knowledge with others📕
 >- My true nickname is Wanou but it's already taken 😑
 >- I love memes 📎